andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

   body: >-
-    **The Real Help Doncaster campaign is designed to bring together people experiencing homelessness, our community, service providers, charities, grassroots groups, our council, local businesses and individuals to end Homelessness in Doncaster.**
+    **The Real Help Doncaster campaign is designed to bring together people experiencing homelessness, our community, service providers, charities, grassroots groups, our council, local businesses and individuals with the ambition to end Homelessness in Doncaster.**
   button:
-    text: 'Changing the way you - DONATE - here '
+    text: 'Changing the way you GIVE here '
     url: 'https://www.justgiving.com/realhelpdoncaster'
 where:
   body: >-
     For every £1 donated, 95p goes directly to helping someone looking for support, and not a penny on the Campaign.
-This is because the Real Help partners have committed the time and energy of their staff to help support the campaign for free.
+This is because the Real Help partners have committed the time and energy of their teams to help support the campaign.
   heading: Where do your donations go?
   image: ''
   stat1: